ebmdatalab/openprescribing/README.md

 Create database and env variables
 ---------------------------------

-Set up a Postgres 9.4 database, with PostGIS extensions, and create a superuser for the database.
+Set up a Postgres 9.4 database (required for `jsonb` type), with PostGIS extensions, and create a superuser for the database.

+    createuser -s <myuser>
+    createdb -O <myuser> <dbname>
+    psql -d <dbname> -c "CREATE EXTENSION postgis;"

 Set the `DB_NAME`, `DB_USER`, and `DB_PASS` environment variables based on the database login you used above.